ingenialo/shalonapp/README.md

 ``` docker-compose run --rm django python manage.py createsuperuser ```
 ``` docker-compose run --rm django python manage.py migrate ```

-- How to get in to the conatainer by ssh
+- How to get in to the container by ssh
 ``` docker-compose exec django /bin/sh ```